l-hoang/gimme/README.md

 Gives you true or false that is then stored in program state.

+`GIMME A <x>`
+Gives you whatever you give it (as long as it's an int, string, or bool) by saving it to program state.

 `GIMME OUTPUT`

 Prints to stdout the last thing you requested the program to give you.